.

 If your child has been diagnosed with low muscle tone, don’t panic.
 This condition is more common than you think.
 I have helped several children with low muscle tone find the correct pair of shoes for their feet, and I am confident that I will be able to help your child as well.
-In this resource, I am going to answer the following question: Can shoes improve your child’s low muscle tone?
+In this resource, I am going to show you a list of the best shoes to help improve your child’s foot posture, walking gait, and stability.

 Even though low muscle tone is a common condition, it shouldn’t be left untreated.
 In fact, if left untreated, low muscle tone can lead to permanent fatigue while walking and increasingly stiff leg muscles, as there are common complaints in children, adolescents, and adults who have retained persistent foot pronation.
 Another common issue seen in children with low muscle tone is the development of bunions.